pellcorp/creality-wiki/docs/eddyng.md

 ## Installation

+!!! warn

+    This does not apply to Simple AF for RPi, See [Simple AF for RPi](rpi.md)

 The installation can only be performed on a printer which has been rooted and ssh granted

 You need root access, if you are not already root, then follow the excellent [Helper Script Enable Root Access](https://guilouz.github.io/Creality-Helper-Script-Wiki/firmwares/install-and-update-rooted-firmware-k1/#enable-root-access) instructions.